Summary

 My research focuses on the role of design and creative practice in promoting wellbeing and quality of life.
 Within all aspects of my work I continue to be particularly inspired by older people and by people living with dementia and the remarkable stories they tell about their lives and much of my research focuses in this area.

 My research with older people has led to global collaborations with older people, colleagues in design and in healthcare.
-Current collaborations include Australia and New Zealand, Canada, Poland, the Netherlands, Denmark and Switzerland.
-I am part of an international think-tank on social inclusion and more locally I sit on the steering group of the Sheffield Action Alliance.
+Current collaborations include Australia and New Zealand, Switzerland and the Netherlands.

 Research